Geometric functionals of fractal percolation: Approximation of by the sequence .

 The mean values are unbiasedly estimated by the arithmetic mean of the Euler characteristic of the samples.
 The error bars in the plots represent the sample standard deviations.
 The simulation results, shown in Figure~\ref{fig:V0}, are in excellent agreement with the analytic curves, see Remarks~\ref{rem:speed} and \ref{rem:speed2}.
 The code is freely available via GitHub \cite{KWgithub}. \end{rem}

-\begin{rem} An essential observation used in the proof of Theorem~\ref{thm:Vk-limit-dim2} (see \eqref{eq:MpcapMP-dim1-2}) is that any intersection $F^{(1)}\cap F^{(2)}$ of two fractal percolations constructed in neighboring squares sharing a common side, can be modelled by the intersection $K^{(1)}\cap K^{(2)}$ of two fractal percolations on that side (with the same parameters $M$ and $p$ as the $F^{(i)}$).
-Not only the intrinsic volumes of the intersections of the corresponding construction steps coincide.
-Also the Hausdorff dimension of $F^{(1)}\cap F^{(2)}$ coincides with that of $K^{(1)}\cap K^{(2)}$, which has been determined in Proposition~\ref{prop:dim_K1capK2}.
-Moreover, the intersection $F^{(1)}\cap F^{(2)}$ is almost surely empty for $p\leq 1/\sqrt{M}$.
-This provides an alternative proof of the lower bound $1/\sqrt{M}$ of Chayes, Chayes and Durrett \cite{CCD88} for the percolation threshold of fractal percolation $F$ in $[0,1]^2$ (see \eqref{eq:pc-bounds}).
-The intersection of $F$ with any vertical line $y= k/M^n$, where $n\in\N$ and $k\in\{1,\ldots, M^n-1\}$, can be modeled as a union of $M^n$ small copies of $K^{(1)}\cap K^{(2)}$.
-Any path in $F$ from left to right need to pass this line, which is impossible if these intersections are empty a.s., i.e. for any $p\leq 1/\sqrt{M}$. \end{rem}
+\begin{rem} {An essential observation in the proof of Theorem~\ref{thm:Vk-limit-dim2} (cf.\ eq.~\eqref{eq:MpcapMP-dim1-2} and the discussion preceding it) is that any intersection $F^{(1)}\cap F^{(2)}$ of two fractal percolations constructed in neighboring squares sharing a common side, can be modelled by the intersection $K^{(1)}\cap K^{(2)}$ of two independent one-dimensional fractal percolations $K^{(1)}, K^{(2)}$ on that side (with the same parameters $M$ and $p$ as the $F^{(i)}$).
+More precisely, the random sets $F^{(1)}\cap F^{(2)}$ and $K^{(1)}\cap K^{(2)}$ are equal in distribution.
+Therefore their Hausdorff and Minkowski dimensions must coincide.
+The almost sure dimension of the latter set has been determined in Proposition~\ref{prop:dim_K1capK2}.
+Moreover, Proposition~\ref{prop:dim_K1capK2} states that the intersection $K^{(1)}\cap K^{(2)}$ is almost surely empty for any $p\leq 1/\sqrt{M}$ and so the same must hold for $F^{(1)}\cap F^{(2)}$.
+This observation allows a short alternative proof of the lower bound $1/\sqrt{M}$ of Chayes, Chayes and Durrett \cite{CCD88} for the percolation threshold of fractal percolation $F$ in $[0,1]^2$ (see \eqref{eq:pc-bounds}): The intersection of $F$ with any vertical line of the form $y= k/M^n$, where $n\in\N$ and $k\in\{1,\ldots, M^n-1\}$, can be modeled as a union of $M^n$ small copies of $K^{(1)}\cap K^{(2)}$.
+Any path in $F$ from left to right need to pass this line, which is impossible if these intersections are empty a.s., i.e. for any $p\leq 1/\sqrt{M}$.} \end{rem}

 \begin{rem} It is easy to see from Theorem~\ref{thm:Vk-limit-general} that also for fractal percolation in $\R^d$, the rescaled limit $\osV_d(F)$ of the volume equals 1 for any $p$ and $M$.
 Indeed, none of the intersections occurring in formula \eqref{eq:Vk-limit-general} will contribute to the limit as they are contained in lower dimensional subsets of $\R^d$. \end{rem}